eclab/grains/oration/README.md

 #### POT 2
 Pitch [Changing pitch also changes word speed]
 #### POT 3
 Speed [Spacing between words].
-Far right is an INFINITE pause.
+Far right is an INFINITE pause when RANDOM is turned on.
+See Audio In and In 3.

 ### GRAINS BUG